-A shift is taking place in the narrative about the role of business—from a profit-maximization, shareholder supremacy orientation to a commitment to a deeper purpose, one that resonates with a broad array of stakeholders, producing multifaceted value well beyond financial returns and profit, creating true meaning in our lives.
-Digging Deeper aptly captures this transformation, with myriad inspirational examples that captivate the reader, providing insight into how businesses can develop deeper roots—with a long-term orientation, lasting relationships, a strong local presence, commitment to a learning community, and leadership focused on creating a better life for all stakeholders.
-As the authors convincingly argue, the resulting real value—for companies, communities, society, and the environment—can take us from purpose to prosperity.
+A shift is taking place in the narrative about the role of business – from a profit-maximization, shareholder supremacy orientation to a commitment to a deeper purpose, one that resonates with a broad array of stakeholders, producing multifaceted value well beyond financial returns and profit, creating true meaning in our lives.
+Digging Deeper aptly captures this transformation, with myriad inspirational examples that captivate the reader, providing insight into how businesses can develop deeper roots – with a long-term orientation, lasting relationships, a strong local presence, commitment to a learning community, and leadership focused on creating a better life for all stakeholders.
+As the authors convincingly argue, the resulting real value – for companies, communities, society, and the environment – can take us from purpose to prosperity.

-In the Anthropocene when human organizations and activities are the biggest source of changes in nature, we need to conceptualize successful organizations creating enduring value with purpose through cooperation, with long term orientation, and grounding in place.
-Digging Deeper digs deep and wide, to tell the much needed stories of just such organizations.
-A must read book for managers and students of management.
+In the Anthropocene when human organizations and activities are the biggest source of changes in nature, we need to conceptualize successful organizations creating enduring value with purpose through cooperation, with long-term orientation, and grounding in place.
+Digging Deeper digs deep and wide, to tell the much-needed stories of just such organizations.
+A must-read book for managers and students of management.

 These inspiring stories show why a paradigm shift is needed in how we educate future business leaders.
 This book provides compelling arguments for why companies that create real value should be values-driven, putting purpose and integrity at the heart, not the margin.

 Business should not just be about making money.
 But where are the examples that show me what business should be?
 They are all gathered in this book.
 Like a documentary, it tracks down some of the most fascinating and unusual species out there in the business world.
-Companies which have a purpose, thrive based on principles, and make money in ways that lift others up.
-They really exist, and learning about those companies is a great eye opener.
+Companies that have a purpose, thrive based on principles, and make money in ways that lift others up.
+They really exist, and learning about those companies is a great eye-opener.
 The book supplies fascinating topics for discussion, deep inspiration for business people, and hope for everyone.
 A beautiful and important book!